Philly Cheesesteak Stuffed Peppers with all the flavors of your favorite sub sandwich. No carbs, all the cheese, mushrooms, peppers, & beef.

 - Stir the ground beef and brown until a deep crust appears on about 50 or so percent of the beef.

-- Remove the beef and add the butter and the onions and mushrooms.
+- Remove the beef, drain the fat, and add the butter and the onions and mushrooms.

 - Let brown for 1-2 minutes before stirring, then let brown for another 1-2 minutes before stirring again.